y37y/minfiles/README.md

 # Minfiles

-A minimal but powerful dotfiles configuration optimized for both general Unix environments and server administration, with special support for Proxmox VE environments.
+A general-purpose dotfiles configuration for Unix environments and server administration.
+Provides enhanced shell functionality with smart tool detection and comprehensive aliases.

 ## Overview
 - Security-focused defaults and permissions
 - Smart command detection and fallbacks
 - Comprehensive system aliases and functions
-- Proxmox VE integration and tooling
+- Cross-platform compatibility
-- System monitoring and management
+- System monitoring and management tools
-- Fast and lightweight setup

 ## Features